-One thought that always seems to come up when people have back pain is the questions about getting imaging.
+One thought that always seems to come up when people have back pain is the question about getting imaging.
 Whether it’s an MRI, Xray, or CAT scan, most people are at least curious as to why they didn’t get some sort of imaging.
 I mean, they blew out their back!
 Who wouldn’t want to know what’s going on in there?

 It turns out, getting imaging done for back pain in general isn’t all that helpful unless you have certain symptoms (sudden changes to bowel/bladder function, worsening weakness/numbness in the legs, and changes in motor control to name a few).
 Notice those symptoms are related to the function of your spinal cord.
 Back pain, severe or not, is still a concern.
 However, imaging is usually done to rule out a fracture in the case of direct trauma or to rule out involvement of the spinal cord.
 If there isn’t suspicion of those things, typically you’ll get a referral for physical therapy for at least one month.